Charlie Jade: Summary of plot

 Together, Charlie and Karl gradually divine Vexcor's true intentions — and also uncover a terrible secret promoted by Vexcor's doomed scientist, Elliot Krogg.
 Krogg wrote a memo to Vexcor HQ detailing a possible catastrophic effect to establishing a long-term link from Alpha to Gamma.
 If the link is made permanent, it will collapse all matter in the Betaverse, destroying everyone and everything in 'our' world.
 Karl and Charlie are the only things that stand between our world and annihilation.

 Meanwhile, with travel between the universes cut off, Vexcor Alpha must turn to a person who can travel between the universes without a link: 01 Boxer, the son of company founder Brion Boxer.

 01 Boxer is made company courier by Essa Rompkin, CEO of Vexcor.
 He travels by an unknown method that involves dousing himself with water and "slipping" between universes.
 The method of travel is mysterious, but it results in changes to body chemistry.
 In later episodes, 01 Boxer's blood is used to transfuse and revitalize his father, who is sick from some genetic malady — perhaps as a result of too much travel between universes.

 01 seems to manifest a different personality in each universe.
 In Alpha he acts like a spoiled child, in Beta he is a hedonistic adolescent, and in Gamma he is a loving husband and father to two children.
 01's motivations are mysterious — he can seem like a villain, but he is definitely following his own agenda.

-The series concludes season one’s arc, but does have a cliffhanger ending pertaining to Charlie's fate.
+The series concludes season one's arc, but does have a cliffhanger ending pertaining to Charlie's fate.

+Season 2 Blueprint

+In an interview with The Official Charlie Jade Commentary Podcast producer Robert Wertheimer mentioned that there was a blueprint for season 2 which would have seen a huge shakeup in the dynamics of the characters and how the three core universes of Alpha, Beta and Gamma would interact which each other.
+In July 2009 Summer Brooks uploaded a 15 page PDF of 'Charlie Jade Season Two Episodes 21 – 34 An Insider's Guide To Alternative Realities' written by Wertheimer on July 16 2005 detailing the characters, plot points and the revelation that season 2 would also end on a dramatic note along with a scientific glossary of terms used.